Rapid Assessment of Avoidable Blindness (RAAB)

 The main aims of RAAB are:

-Using sound epidemiological methods, these data are used to design and evaluate eye care programmes in the surveyed area.
+Using sound epidemiological methods, these data are then used to design and evaluate eye care programmes in the surveyed area.

 RAAB was originally designed for use at the district level but is equally as valuable for reporting national level estimates.